ayberksavas/CS303-Logic-and-Digital-System-Design/README.md

 - FPGA implementation

 ## Term Project
--Created an Electronic Battleship Game on FPGA -Implemented it both digitally on Digital an physically on the FPGA
+- Created an Electronic Battleship Game on FPGA
+- Implemented it both digitally on Digital an physically on the FPGA